apokochito/automationBase/README.md

 # automationBase

-This repository is only for references.
+This repository is only for automation references.